Azithromycin vs. Ciprofloxacin: Which Antibiotic Is Better?

 How effective are both Zithromax and Ciprofloxacin?

 Azithromycin (Zithromax) and Ciprofloxacin (Cipro) are effective antibiotics but target different bacteria.
 Azithromycin, widely prescribed due to its long half-life and safety, was proven effective in a 1991 clinical trial for respiratory infections.
-A 2004 review confirmed its rapid onset and ease of adherence.
+A 2004 review confirmed the rapid onset and ease of adherence of Azithromycin for respiratory infections.
 It remains safe for pregnant women, children, and the elderly.

 Ciprofloxacin, shown in a 2016 meta-analysis to be effective for UTIs, is often a second-line treatment due to side effects like tendonitis and neuropathy.
 However, its broad-spectrum activity, including its effectiveness against Pseudomonas aeruginosa, makes it essential for difficult infections.

 Zithromax dosages range from 250–500 mg daily, often starting with 500 mg on day one.
 Pediatric doses are weight-based.
-Adhering to prescribed doses is crucial to avoid resistance or side effects.
+Adhering to prescribed doses is crucial to avoid the chance of antibiotic resistance or side effects.
 If symptoms persist beyond a week, consult a doctor.

 Dosing instructions for Azithromycin and Ciprofloxacin